Corroded South Korean ferry loaded onto transport vessel

 Workers on two barges began the salvaging operation Wednesday night, rolling up 66 cables connected to a frame of metal beams divers spent months placing beneath the ferry, which had been lying on its left side under 44 meters (144 feet) of water.

-By Friday evening, workers managed to raise the ship 13 meters (42 feet) above the water surface so that they could load it onto the semi-submersible, heavy lift vessel that was about 2 miles away.
+By Friday evening, workers managed to raise the ship 13 meters (42 feet) above the water surface so that they could load it onto the semi-submersible, heavy lift vessel that was about 3 kilometers (2 miles) away.
 The timing of the move was vital because dangerous water currents were forecast to worsen Saturday.

 Five towing vessels slowly pulled the two barges with the partially raised Sewol tied between them.
 They had placed the Sewol on the vessel's submerged dock by 4:10 a.m.
 Saturday, according to the Ministry of Oceans and Fisheries.

-Lee Cheoljo, a ministry official, said workers will spend several hours disconnecting the Sewol from the barges by removing the wires.
-They plan to lift the dock and fully raise the Sewol from the water by the end of Saturday before emptying the ship of water and fuel, Lee said.
+The ministry said Saturday evening that the Sewol had been disconnected from the barges.
+The transport vessel then raised the dock to fully raise the ferry from the water so that the crew can begin emptying it of water and fuel.

-The journey to the Mokpo port could be shorter than the initial two-week estimate, depending on weather and other conditions, Lee said.

 Victims' relatives and government officials disagree on how to proceed with the searches.
 The government favors cutting off the passenger cabin area and raising it upright before searching for the missing victims, while families fear that cutting into the ship might harm any victims' remains.